⚡ Quick Facts: 15 kid-friendly attractions | ¥800 daily Metro pass saves 40% | Stroller-friendly trains & stations | Hotel prices up 25% vs 2024

 💡 Booking Alert: Family rooms in Tokyo book out 2-3 months ahead due to limited supply.
 Spring cherry blossom season fills up by January!

-Tokyo experiences four distinct seasons, each with advantages.
-Spring (March–May) offers cherry blossoms but brings higher hotel rates.
-Summer (June–August) is hot and humid, with typhoon risks, but festivals abound.
+Tokyo experiences four distinct seasons, each with advantages for families.
+Spring (March–May) offers stunning cherry blossoms but brings higher hotel rates.
+Summer (June–August) is hot and humid, with typhoon risks, but summer festivals abound.
 Autumn (September–November) delivers mild weather and colorful foliage, a sweet spot for family walks.
-Winter (December–February) is chilly but clear, with fewer crowds and festive illuminations.
+Winter (December–February) is chilly but clear, with fewer crowds and festive illuminations perfect for kids.

 Best Times to Visit: